 A feature film based on the Warcraft franchise has been rescued from Development Hell

-, and is set to begin filming in Canada during 2014.
+, and is set to be released in March 2016.
 It will be based on the first game in the series, Warcraft: Orcs and Humans

 , and focus on Durotan and Anduin Lothar.